From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 Actions to develop this HR skill:

-✅ Use artificial intelligence to speed up your research, developing your skills and making learning easier.
+✅ Use artificial intelligence to speed up your research, develop your skills, and make learning easier.

 ✅ Keep abreast of the latest technological advances relevant to your industry by attending specialized seminars or conferences.
 For example, many industries have associations that offer interesting training or networking opportunities.